-I’m now left with feeling as though each and every doctor I’ve seen in the past six or seven years is an incompetent quack.
-That’s how long I was suffering with psoriasis.
-Not one of these doctors ever told me that working with my hands was making my psoriasis far worse than it needed to be.
+I’m now left with feeling as though every doctor I’ve seen in the past six or seven years is an incompetent quack.
+That’s how long I was suffering from psoriasis.
+Not one of these doctors ever told me that working with my hands made my psoriasis worse.
 I even asked if I should find a different line of work, something that doesn’t require me to work with my hands.
-I was always told that psoriasis was an autoimmune system disease and that it wasn’t caused by anything I was doing.
+I was always told that psoriasis was an autoimmune system disease and wasn’t caused by anything I was doing.

 It will be a long time before I ever trust a doctor again.

-Update: I wrote this nearly two years ago, and I’ve since changed my mind about all doctors.
+I wrote this nearly two years ago, and I’ve since changed my mind about all doctors.
 Not all doctors are incompetent jackwagons.
 I’m now lucky to have a great doctor, by far the best I’ve ever had.
-If you live in the Hagerstown area and are in need of a doctor that doesn’t suck, send me an email and I will give you their info.
+If you live in the Hagerstown area and need a doctor that doesn’t suck, send me an email, and give you their info.